alttch/busrt/README.md

 ## What is BUS/RT

-BUS/RT® is a rust-native IPC broker, written in Rust/Tokio, inspired by [NATS](https://nats.io), [ZeroMQ](https://zeromq.org) and [Nanomsg](https://nanomsg.org).
+BUS/RT® is a Rust-native IPC broker, written in Rust/Tokio, inspired by [NATS](https://nats.io), [ZeroMQ](https://zeromq.org) and [Nanomsg](https://nanomsg.org).
 BUS/RT is fast, flexible and very easy to use.